guillenery/house-sales-data-analysis/README.md

 <h1> House Sales Data Analysis </h1>

-<p>This project is to exercise my skills in python for data analysis</p>
+<p>This is a study project using fictional data from Kaggle, available in http://kaggle.com/harlfoxem/housesalesprediction </p>

 <h2> 📚 1 - Exercises included </h2>
 <p>Some examples available in the notebook:</p>